DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 ---

-# Guide from generating SSH-key to deploying spring bot App on Tmux Server.
+# Guide from generating SSH-key to deploying spring bot App in Tmux Session and Tomcat server.

 ## Generating and Configuring SSH Key on Server